top of page

 A Shift Away from Decades of Conventional Thinking

 For decades, the industry has relied on chilled water plants, CRACs, and CRAHs as the backbone of data center cooling.
 AI workloads already forced a rethink—but Vera Rubin may push the industry even further.
+If efficiency gains materialize at the chip level:

-• Cooling systems may become more localized, modular, and optimized
+• Cooling systems may become more localized, modular, and optimized.

-• Oversized central plants may no longer be the default solution
+• Oversized central plants may no longer be the default solution.

-• Flexibility and adaptability will become more valuable than raw capacity
+• Flexibility and adaptability will become more valuable than raw capacity.

 This represents a fundamental shift in how data centers are designed, constructed, and operated.